Quantum metrology with linear Lie algebra parameterisations: Example: Optical cavity

 The rows of this give us the Heisenberg evolution of the individual operators:

-This evolution is exact, regardless of how many photons are in the cavity.
-Thus even though the Hilbert space is infinite-dimensional, considering the natural Lie algebra basis shows us the dynamics are `really' four-dimensional.
 Note that we have omitted the trivial evolution of the Lie algebra element $1(t)=1$, and operators in \cref{eq:CavityHeisenbergSolution} which are not proportional to $a,a^{\dagger},a^{\dagger}a$ are proportional to the identity.
+Despite factors of $\Delta$ in the denominator, these equations are not singular in the limit $\Delta\rightarrow0$, which can be confirmed by Taylor expanding them to first order in $\Delta$.

+The equations \cref{eq:CavityHeisenbergSolution} are exact, regardless of how many photons are in the cavity.
+The Hilbert space corresponding to the optical mode is infinite-dimensional, but we can obtain an exact representation using only a four-dimensional Lie algebra.
+This is because the dynamics of the system usually occupy a low-dimensional submanifold of the full Hilbert space.
+The Lie algebra approach allows us to find a natural parameterisation of this submanifold.

 Let us examine this evolution in various regimes. \begin{description} \item[No driving] If we set $\eta=0$, then the number of photons in the cavity becomes $a^{\dagger}a(t)=a^{\dagger}a$.
-The photon number is conserved, as expected.
-The annihilation operator becomes $a(t)=e^{-i\Delta t}a$, so the coherent state phase amplitude will oscillate at frequency $\Delta$. \item[Driving on resonance] Expanding about $\Delta=0$, we find:
+Then photon number is conserved, as should be expected in the case of a closed system with no damping.
+The annihilation operator becomes $a(t)=e^{-i\Delta t}a$, so the coherent state amplitude will simply oscillate in phase space. \item[Driving on resonance] Taylor expanding about $\Delta=0$ gives:

 Thus when driven on resonance the photon number increases quadratically with time.
 The coherent state amplitude is